Donald Trump May Cancel 2020 Election, ‘The Once Unthinkable’ Now Appears Possible, Bestselling Author Fears

 — Aaron Rupar (@atrupar) October 13, 2019

-The veteran journalist and author of the New York Times bestseller The Informant prodicted that Trump and his Republican supporters will cite “illegal” immigrants as a pretext for cancelling the election.
+The veteran journalist and author of the New York Times bestseller The Informant predicted that Trump and his Republican supporters will cite “illegal” immigrants as a pretext for cancelling the election.

 “I can see the Republicans now: ‘Well, of course the election had to be canceled, and we should thank President Trump, because the democrats wouldn’t build the wall so now millions of illegal aliens will vote,'” Eichenwald wrote.